 Nutrition plays a crucial role in preventing scarring from surgery.
 Some foods carry nutrients that can improve wound healing and strengthen your tissue, while other foods can impede your skin’s repair process and prolong your recovery.
-If you’re following a fad diet or you live on junk food, it’s time to get serious about your nutrition.
+If you’re following a fad diet or you live on junk food, it’s time to get serious about your nutrition as these diets contain many foods to avoid during wound healing.

 Wound healing is a complex process that can be divided into three main phases; inflammatory, proliferative, and maturation.
 To understand your body’s nutritional needs it helps to have a basic understanding of these phases.